yum3lo/mafia_town/README.md

   "cause": "voted_out"
 }

-// GAME NOT FOUND
+// PLAYER NOT IN GAME
 Response: {
   "status": "error",
-  "message": "Game not found"
+  "message": "Player is not in this game"
 }

-// USER NOT IN GAME
+// GAME NOT FOUND
 Response: {
   "status": "error",
-  "message": "Player is not in this game"
+  "message": "Game not found"
 }
 ```